Illinois Compiled Statutes

 reflecting the composite income of such individuals allocable to Illinois

 and to make composite individual income tax payments.
-The Department may
+For taxable years ending prior to December 31, 2014, the Department may

 by regulation also permit such composite returns to include the income tax